EdgarC97/Back-LinkUP/README.md

 > [!TIP]
 > The use of DTOs helps in maintaining a clear separation between the internal data model and the data exposed via the API, enhancing security and flexibility.

-> [!NOTE]
-> The API is designed with scalability in mind, utilizing PostgreSQL for data storage and incorporating performance optimizations like caching and asynchronous programming.

 # Technical Overview

 ## API Architecture